 Each neighborhood has its own personality.
 Here's what you need to know.

-870-acre master-planned community with a resort-style pool, splash pad, and stocked ponds.
-Popular with families who want the full amenity package.
+870-acre master-planned community with a large pool complex, splash pad, and stocked ponds.
 Zoned to Mansfield ISD.
+Active new construction from Grand, David Weekley, and Coventry.

-900+ acre community with a waterfall entrance, resort pool, and miles of trails.
-Still building, so you'll find new construction options.
+900+ acre community with a waterfall entrance, large pool complex, and miles of trails.
+Still building, so you'll find new construction homes in Mansfield here.
 Known for larger lots than South Pointe.

-Mature trees, tree-lined streets, and a country club feel.
+Mature trees and wider lots than newer builds.
 One of Mansfield's original upscale neighborhoods.
 Near Walnut Creek Country Club for golf access.

-Family-focused with newer construction at lower price points than South Pointe or M3.
+Newer construction at lower price points than South Pointe or M3 Ranch.
 Good entry point into Mansfield ISD schools.
-Active builders still have inventory.
+Compare new construction communities and pricing.

 Custom and semi-custom homes with private catch-and-release lakes.
 For buyers who want unique architecture and larger lots without cookie-cutter floor plans.

 Adjacent to Lakes of Creekwood with spacious lots and upscale new construction.
-One of Mansfield's premier addresses for buyers wanting space and exclusivity.
+One of Mansfield's most sought-after areas for buyers wanting space and privacy.

 The numbers, the standouts, and what parents actually say.

-Ranked #1 high school in Texas (Niche).
+TEA score of 99/100 and ranked #1 high school in Texas (SchoolDigger).
 Competitive admission.
 If your kid is into science and engineering, this is the goal.

 MISD is one of the largest districts in Texas with 49 campuses.
 Twenty campuses earned A ratings in 2024-25, including 6 of 7 high schools (Legacy is the only B).
 Math proficiency runs 53% (vs 44% state average).
 Reading is 57% (vs 51% state).

-MISD is why families move to Mansfield.
+MISD is a primary draw for Mansfield homebuyers.
 It's not Southlake or Highland Park, but the performance is strong and consistent.
 The STEM programs are standouts.
 Average schools here would be above-average elsewhere in DFW.

 What you'll actually pay and why.
 Mansfield spans Tarrant, Ellis, and Johnson counties.